 Do these Japanese seals look similar?
 Can you tell by looking whether they are made by the same artist or by several?

 Japan as a country honors conformity and discourages individuality.
 This has both advantages and disadvantages.
-One disadvantage is that creativity is stifled.
+One disadvantage is that creativity can be stifled.
 A Japanese friend went to China to study seal carving.
-When she returned home she was stigmatized by her former Japanese classmates, being told that the quality of her work had gone down while she was away—her Chinese-styled designs didn’t fit the Japanese model.
+When she returned home she was stigmatized by her fellow Japanese artists, being told that the quality of her work had gone down while she was away—her Chinese-styled designs didn’t fit the Japanese model.
 The Chinese insist on copying from past masters, but also stress you must eventually create your own style.
-My own teacher said that seals must be distinctive, otherwise no one will be interested in looking at them.
+Seals should be distinctive, otherwise no one will be interested in looking at them.
 At the same time they must be elegant.
 The challenge is finding a balance between the two.